expo/expo/docs/pages/versions/v32.0.0/guides/push-notifications.md

   /**
    * ID of the Notification Category through which to display this notification.
-   * This is a beta feature, so its key is _underscored.
    *
    * To send a notification-with-category to the Expo Client, prefix the string
    * with the experience ID (`${Constants.manifest.id}:string`).
 This is not